pvillela/blog-hugo/content/post/Blockchain Essence.md

 ---
 title: The Essence of Blockchain Technology for IT Practitioners
 date: 2021-04-24
-lastmod:
+lastmod: 2021-04-27
 ---

 # The Essence of Blockchain Technology for IT Practitioners

 This brief article describes the essence of Blockchain technology in terms that many IT professionals are familiar with.
 The references at the end elaborate on the core concepts touched-upon here.

+### Capabilities

-A blockchain or distributed ledger is essentially a replicated database that consists of the following capabilities.
-These capabilities are largely common to both public and permissioned (private) blockchains:
+A **blockchain or distributed ledger** is essentially a replicated database with the following capabilities.
+These capabilities are largely common to both public (permissionless) and private (permissioned) blockchains:

 <br>